 Email Feedback Template 3: Post-Purchase Emails

 Acquisition is good.
 Retention is better.
-And that is why the application of post-purchase (or after-sales) emails are so critical for many organisations, particularly retail.
+And that is why the application of post-purchase (or after-sales) emails are so critical for many organisations, particularly retail and ecommerce.
 A post-purchase campaign is frankly one of the easiest tactics for improving customer retention.
 These campaigns consist of a series of emails sent out following a purchase, such as a purchase confirmation, shipping confirmation, and a follow-up after delivery.

 One particularly powerful metric to use in these surveys is Net Promoter Score (NPS).
 NPS is a customer loyalty metric that enables organisations to understand how likely it is for a customer to recommend their products / services to a friend or family member.